The Essential Histogram: Abstract

 \section{Abstract}

-The histogram is widely used as a simple, exploratory display of data, but it is usually not clear how to choose the number and size of bins for this purpose.
-We construct a confidence set of distribution functions that optimally address the two main tasks of the histogram: estimating probabilities and detecting features such as increases and (anti)modes in the distribution.
-We define the \emph{essential histogram} as the histogram in the confidence set with the fewest bins.
+The histogram is widely used as a simple, exploratory display of data, but it is usually not clear how to choose the number and size of bins.
+We construct a confidence set of distribution functions that optimally address the two main tasks of the histogram: estimating probabilities and detecting features such as increases and modes in the distribution.
+We define the {essential histogram} as the histogram in the confidence set with the fewest bins.
 Thus the essential histogram is the simplest visualization of the data that optimally achieves the main tasks of the histogram.
-We provide a fast algorithm for computing the essential histogram, and we illustrate our methodology with examples.
+The only assumption we make is that the data are independent and identically distributed.
+We provide a fast algorithm for the essential histogram, and illustrate our methodology with examples.
 An R-package is available on CRAN.